-In 2019, we already saw a massive amount of data breaches a large scale basis that has affected thousands of internet users.
+In 2020, we already saw a massive amount of data breaches on a large scale basis that has affected thousands of internet users.
 A data breach is a security incident in which protected or confidential data is copied, transmitted, viewed, stolen, or used by an individual unauthorized to do so.

 Data breaches expose your passwords, email addresses, credit information, home addresses phone numbers, and even steal your identity.
 Many breaches occur due to overexposed and unstructured data files and documents.